Essential Things Every Cowboy Needed In Order to Survive In the Wild West

 “Ya see, God loves the world so much, that He gave His one and only son to die, so that every man, woman, boy and girl who believes in Him will not die, but will be a-livin’ forever”–John 3:16 (“The Gospel of John Cowboy Style”).

-2 thoughts on “Essential Things Every Cowboy Needed In Order to Survive In the Wild West”
+2 Replies to “Essential Things Every Cowboy Needed In Order to Survive In the Wild West”

 1. So very true Mel.
 Have a blessed day.
 Jesus be our hope…♥️🌿♥️